nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

   See the :doc:`../nest-3/nest2_vs_3` to see a full list of functions that have changed

+NEST 3.0 introduces a more object-oriented approach to node and connection handling.
+The changes will allow you to perform operations that were not possible in previous versions.

+..
 NEST 3.0 introduces a number of new features and concepts, and some changes to the user interface that are not backwards compatible.
 One big change is the :ref:`removal of subnets <subnet_rm>` and all functions based on subnets.
 To organize neurons, we now use the powerful :ref:`GIDCollections <gid>`, which will be presented below.
 Other big features include :ref:`connectome` objects to efficiently work with connections, :ref:`parameter objects <param_ex>`, and changes to how nodes with :ref:`spatial information <topo_changes>` are defined and how to work with them.

 This guide is based exclusively on PyNEST.